Healing & Wellness

 • Push yourself into doing things you love and are passionate about.

-• Good music, travel, books, writing, for different people there are different paths.
+• Good music, travel, books, writing, spirituality; for different people, it is different paths.
 Find your own and move forward.

-• Just as we go to the doctor if our body is unwell, we need to seek support if our minds needs it.
-Do seek counselling support if you need to.
+• Just as we go to the doctor if our body is unwell; seek counselling support if your mind needs it.

 • It takes strength to become a survivor.